MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 #### Heat Flux

 * Radiative and total heat flux measurements were made at various locations for the 30 cm methanol pool fire.
+The positions of the heat flux gauges were 1 cm abover the liquid pool surface.

 `Methanol_30_cm_HF_radial_Kim_2019.csv` Radial profile of total heat flux from the pool center out to 1.5 m.